Home

 Walnut

-Very heavy smoke and can be bitter so only good with strong flavoured red meat and game.
+Very heavy smoke and can be bitter so best blended with a fruit wood.
+Good with strong flavored red meat and game.

 More BBQ Accessories and Gift Ideas